 Youth age 14 or over may consent to any legally authorized medical, dental, health or mental health services.

 A minor living apart from his or her parents and who is managing his or her own financial affairs may give consent for medical or dental services

 Any emancipated minor, any minor who has contracted a lawful marriage or any homeless minor may give consent to the furnishing of hospital, medical and surgical care to such minor, and such consent shall not be subject to disaffirmance because of minority.
 The consent of the parent, or parents, of such a person is not necessary in order to authorize hospital, medical and surgical care.

 A.C.A. § 20-9-602(7):

-Any one of the following persons is authorized and empowered to consent, either orally or otherwise, to any surgical or medical treatment or procedure not prohibited by law which may be suggested, recommended, prescribed, or directed by a licensed physician: Any unemancipated minor of sufficient intelligence to understand and appreciate the consequences of the proposed surgical or medical treatment or procedures, for himself or herself; (14) a McKinney-Vento homeless liaison for unaccompanied homeless youth.
+Any one of the following persons may consent, either orally or otherwise, to any surgical or medical treatment or procedure not prohibited by law that is suggested, recommended, prescribed, or directed by a licensed physician: (7) Any unemancipated minor of sufficient intelligence to understand and appreciate the consequences of the proposed surgical or medical treatment or procedures, for himself or herself; (14) a McKinney-Vento homeless liaison for unaccompanied homeless youth.

 Cal Fam Code § 6922 Consent by minor 15 or older living separately

 (a) A minor may consent to the minor’s medical care or dental care if all of the following conditions are satisfied: